Love Brownies Swindon

 I loved the decor.
 It felt like walking into an Ikea catalogue.
 It’s super Scandi with a mix of white and light wood tables and chairs, sofas and long bench seating with colourful cushions.
 I love where it is too.
 It’s on Faringdon Road – on the corner of Catherine Street with a view to the ever-so-lovely GWR Railway Village.
 It’s perfect.

 Whether you want somewhere to meet a friend as I did, or somewhere for a spot of remote working the place is well worth a try.
-Indeed, on the topic of the latter, Tech Swindon included the cafe in their blog post on the best coffee shops for remote working in Swindon.

 For more posts on Born Again Swindonian on the topic of eating and drinking go here: https://swindonian.me/category/eating-drinking-coffee-etc/ And on the subject of coffee in particular see this post in Swindon in 50 Drinks: No2: Coffee